apache/trafficcontrol/docs/source/api/v3/acme_accounts.rst

 Request Structure
 -----------------
-The request body may be in one of two formats, a single :term:`Parameter` object or an array of :term:`Parameter` objects.
-Each :term:`Parameter` object shall have the following keys:
+The request body must be a single :term:`ACME account` object with the following keys:

 :email:       The account information as defined in :ref:`cdn.conf`.
-:private_key: Optional.
-The private key connected to the ACME account
+:privateKey:  The private key connected to the :term:`ACME account`.
-:uri:         Optional.
-The URI for the ACME account.
+:uri:         The URI for the :term:`ACME account`.
 Differs per provider.
 :provider:    The ACME provider.
 This needs to correspond to the setup in :ref:`cdn.conf`.

 .. code-block:: http